BitCircuit/PointCloud2LookingGlass/PointCloud2LookingGlass/src/README.md

 # About the project
 ## Point Cloud Image Common File Format
 - PLY file.
 Please refer to this [README.md](readPointCloudFile)
+- - Later found out the VTK has built in function to read PLY file.
+May abandon this code.
 - PCD file.

 ## External Components